How to marry a star: probabilistic constraints for meaning in context: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a framework for formalizing the process of understanding as an integration of conceptual material evoked by the words in an utterance, guided by local and global constraints.
+In this paper, we have proposed a framework for describing word meaning in context.
+Our account regards sentence understanding as a process that integrates the concepts and scenarios evoked by the words in the sentence, guided by local and global constraints.
 We have argued that this integration mechanism naturally accounts for the specialization of context-independent lexical meanings into token meanings.
 Our examples throughout the paper highlight particular characteristics of meaning in context, which we briefly summarize next.

-First, meaning in context calls on phenomena beyond word senses.
-The representation of a discourse referent spans higher-level and lower-level conceptual objects such as scenarios and property sets, as seen in our `individuals'.
-Second, token meaning does not end at the token but involves a network of constraints associating the conceptual representation of an individual to its envisioned environment, including other individuals.
-That is, meanings are inextricably linked to each other.
-Third, the interpretation of a word or linguistic constituent in a particular utterance is not some kind of absolute identification of a referent and its properties.
-There are many situation descriptions that can represent a token meaning -- in some cases, there are several senses that might fit that token -- and interpretation is the awareness of \textit{all} of them, as encoded in a particular probability distribution.
+First, meaning in context calls on phenomena beyond word senses: in particular, the underlying scenarios play an important role in interpretation.
+Second, token meaning does not end at the token but involves a network of constraints through which meanings are inextricably linked to each other.
+Third, it is not enough to identify a single prevalent sense for each word in the sentence.
+In some cases, there are several senses that might fit a token, and interpretation involves the awareness of \textit{all} of them.

-Going forward, there are many questions about our formalisation that need to be addressed with respect to the theoretical frameworks we draw on.
-We note that the basic formalization proposed in this paper does not yet exploit the strengths of DRT.
-Considering understanding as an active process taking place over a text (i.e. a piece of discourse), a natural step forward would be to integrate DRT's treatment of anaphora with a notion of dynamic envisioning, where the representation of individuals and their context evolves over time.
-Similarly, the treatment of determiners in DRT may be a stepping stone to formalize quantificational effects in the conceptual tier of our system, including non-trivial ones (e.g. which donkeys are envisioned, if any, when hearing \textit{The farmer does not own a donkey}?)

-Further, crossing over logical and conceptual representations, we need to develop an account of semantic construction for our framework.
-This will involve explaining how operations in the logic translate into particular conceptual constraints, including classic puzzles from the formal semantics literature (e.g. is a \textit{stone lion} a \textit{lion}?)

-Finally, as previously mentioned, we must work out a scalable implementation of the framework that will retain our ability to trace the interpretation of a given utterance in a fully explainable manner.
+Going forward, there are many ways in which our formalisation will need to be extended.
+This includes the issues of dynamic interpretation, quantifiers, and negation discussed above.
+In addition, we will need to develop an account of semantic construction for our framework that describes how \textit{both} the DRS and the graphical model for a sentence can be assembled incrementally.
+Finally, as previously mentioned, we must work out a scalable implementation of the framework that will retain our ability to trace the interpretation of a given utterance in an explainable manner.